oscdoctest/Qi-Docs/docs/Qi_Types.rst

 you define QiTypes to describe the kinds of data you want to store, then you create QiStreams that are associated with your QiTypes.

-A QiType
+A QiType consists of one or more QiTypeProperties that can be a simple atomic type (such as an integer) or can be a complex type, represented as another QiType.
+You can create a nested type by adding a QiType as a property of another QiType; in this case, note that it is not necessary to first post the nested QiType to Qi.
+In other words, the nested QiType is not required to exist in Qi as a standalone type before it is posted as part of a nested type.
-consists of one or more properties that are either simple atomic types (such as an integer) or previously defined QiTypes.

 A type is always referenced with its Id property.
 Using a QiType as a property permits the construction of complex, nested data types.
 A QiType must have one or more properties that constitute an ordered key to be used as an index.
 While a timestamp (DateTime) is a very common type of key, any ordered value is permitted.

-When a QiType is created it cannot be changed and it can only be deleted if no streams are associated with it.
+When a QiType is created it cannot be changed and can only be deleted if no streams are associated with it.

 QiType management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.